masaimahapa/sebenza-feedback/README.md

 ## Description

 This app allows users to submit feedback about their experience using Sebenza via public transport.
 The backend is built with Nest.js and it handles API requests and manages data.
-The frontend is a nice and user-friendly interace for submitting and reviewing feedback.
+The frontend is a nice and user-friendly interface for submitting and reviewing feedback.

 ## Running the Database